artainmo/web-development/back-front-end/javascript/README.md

 Different primitive types: number, string, boolean, null, undefined, object, array, Function, symbol.

 Arithmetic can be done between number types;<br>
-``
-+ - / % *
+``+ - / % *

 += -= /= %= *=  ++ -- -> operator on self

-++ or -- before the variable name executes it before it executes the whole line and after the variable name executes it after executing the whole line.
+++ or -- before the variable name executes it before it executes the whole line and after the variable name executes it after executing the whole line.``
-``

 Strings are encapsulated by '' or "" or backtics , if you want to use '' or "" inside string backtics can be used to encapsulate it.<br>
 Using the + operator on strings concatenates them.<br>
 String interpolation brings strings inside other string easily by putting whole string between `` (backticks) and the variables between ${}.<br>